Property (T) for groups graded by root systems: Twisted Steinberg groups

 Let $J$ be a form parameter of $(R,*,\zetta)$.
 Given $\gamma\in C_n$, let

-The defining relations of $St_{C_n}^\zetta (R,*)$ imply that $\{Z_{J,\gamma}\}_{\gamma\in C_n}$ is a grading.
-Define $\overline{St}_{C_n}^\zetta(R,*,J)$ to be the subgroup of $St_{C_n}^\zetta (R,*)$ generated by $Z_J:=\cup Z_{J,\gamma}$, and let $St^\zetta_{C_n}(R,*,J)$ be the graded cover of $\overline{St}_{C_n}^\zetta(R,*,J)$.
-It is not hard to show that $\overline{St}_{C_n}^\zetta(R,*,J)$ has the presentation $\la Z_J | E_J\ra$ where $E_J\subseteq E$ is set of those commutation relations of $\overline{St}_{C_n}^\zetta(R,*)$ which only involve generators from $Z_J$. .15cm
+The defining relations of $\St_{C_n}^\zetta (R,*)$ imply that $\{Z_{J,\gamma}\}_{\gamma\in C_n}$ is a grading.
+Define $\overline{\St}_{C_n}^\zetta(R,*,J)$ to be the subgroup of $\St_{C_n}^\zetta (R,*)$ generated by $Z_J:=\cup Z_{J,\gamma}$, and let $\St^\zetta_{C_n}(R,*,J)$ be the graded cover of $\overline{\St}_{C_n}^\zetta(R,*,J)$.
+It is not hard to show that $\overline{\St}_{C_n}^\zetta(R,*,J)$ has the presentation $\la Z_J | E_J\ra$ where $E_J\subseteq E$ is set of those commutation relations of $\overline{\St}_{C_n}^\zetta(R,*)$ which only involve generators from $Z_J$. .15cm

 Here are two important observations.
-The first one is that non-twisted Steinberg groups of type $C_n$ and $D_n$ are special cases of the groups $\{St^\zetta_{C_n}(R,*,J)\}$.
+The first one is that non-twisted Steinberg groups of type $C_n$ and $D_n$ are special cases of the groups $\{\St^\zetta_{C_n}(R,*,J)\}$.
 The second observation describes some natural isomorphisms between these groups.

-\begin{Observation} Assume that the ring $R$ is commutative and the involution $*$ is trivial.
-The following hold: \begin{itemize} \item[(1)] The group $St_{C_n}^{-1}(R,*)$ coincides with $St_{C_n}(R)$, the usual (non-twisted) Steinberg group of type $C_n$. \item[(2)] $J=\{0\}$ is a possible form parameter of $(R,*,1)$, and the group $St_{C_n}^{1}(R,*,\{0\})$ coincides with $St_{D_n}(R)$, the usual Steinberg group of type $D_n$.
-This happens because the long root subgroups in the $C_n$-grading on $St_{C_n}^{1}(R,*,\{0\})$ are trivial, and we can ``remove'' those roots to obtain a $D_n$-grading. \end{itemize} \end{Observation}
+\begin{Observation} Assume that the ring $R$ is commutative, so that the identity map $id:R\to R$ is an involution.
+The following hold: \begin{itemize} \item[(1)] The group $\St_{C_n}^{-1}(R,id)$ coincides with $\St_{C_n}(R)$, the usual (non-twisted) Steinberg group of type $C_n$. \item[(2)] $J=\{0\}$ is a possible form parameter of $(R,id,1)$, and the group $\St_{C_n}^{1}(R,id,\{0\})$ coincides with $\St_{D_n}(R)$, the usual Steinberg group of type $D_n$.
+This happens because the long root subgroups in the $C_n$-grading on $\St_{C_n}^{1}(R,id,\{0\})$ are trivial, and we can ``remove'' those roots to obtain a $D_n$-grading. \end{itemize} \end{Observation}